 I just don’t teach French grammar and vocabulary, but I especially tell my students to have a positive attitude in life, to work hard to become successful, to expand their horizons, to see what’s out there and by willing to share their own culture with others living in foreign countries.

 There is so much to see, understand and explore as an individual in this world.
 That is the primary work of a good teacher: to shape the lives of future strong individuals.
+When I first lived in Nederland, CO, in the mid 80’, a former John Hopkins Institute professor told me that I should become a French teacher.

 Basic conversation for ESL.